jingerbread/cnctools/README.md

 Compilation instructions
 ========
-You need to have a recent version of Java 7 insatlled on your system before you can build cnctools You can verify this by entering on your command promot 'java -version', you should see something like:
+You need to have a recent version of Java 8 installed on your system before you can build cnctools You can verify this by entering on your command promot 'java -version', you should see something like:

 <pre>
-java version "1.7.0_45"
+java version "1.8.0_91"
-Java(TM) SE Runtime Environment (build 1.7.0_45-b18)
+Java(TM) SE Runtime Environment (build 1.8.0_91-b14)
-Java HotSpot(TM) 64-Bit Server VM (build 24.45-b08, mixed mode)
+Java HotSpot(TM) 64-Bit Server VM (build 25.91-b14, mixed mode)
 </pre>

 Get a clone of CNC tools using, I choose my home directory for explanation, but you might want to choose a better location for your perpose.